iffybooks/host-a-website-at-home/README.md

 ![vlcsnap-2024-05-20-09h07m39s710.png](images/fa6c16a4b1cf7e197cb6a198a6b7128661ee3833.png)

-If you don't see anything when you run this command, that's a good thing.
+If you don't see any error messages when you run this command, that's a good thing!
 It means `ddclient` is running properly.

 ❏ Now go to a browser on your desktop computer and enter your domain or subdomain in the URL bar.
 You should see your website!
-If not, wait a few minutes for DNS settings to update and try again.
+If not, wait five minutes for DNS servers to update and try again.